Faculty Mentoring and Development Program

+Yes.
 If an existing mentoring committee, for example related to a K award, is working well and fits the program's description, there is no need to replace that committee.
 Faculty members who have questions about whether an existing committee is sufficient should contact Terry Noah to discuss.

 - Who makes sure mentee assessments are completed?
-What’s done with the committee’s recommendations, and what if they are not practical?

 - Mentors outside of the Department: how do mentees find them, and what is their incentive for mentoring pediatricians?